laxmanclo/Omnidocs/README.md

-# DocFusion
+# OmniDocs

 ![DodFusion Banner](./assets/docfusion_banner.png)

-**DocFusion** is a Python library for deep document visual understanding.
+**OmniDocs** is a Python library for deep document visual understanding.
 It provides a unified interface for a suite of tasks like layout detection, OCR, table extraction, reading order detection, and more.
-By abstracting the complexities of setting up pipelines across different libraries and models, **DocFusion** makes it easier than ever to integrate and optimize document analysis workflows.
+By abstracting the complexities of setting up pipelines across different libraries and models, **OmniDocs** makes it easier than ever to integrate and optimize document analysis workflows.

-## 🚀 Why DocFusion?
+## 🚀 Why OmniDocs?

-Working with multiple document analysis tools can be challenging due to differences in APIs, outputs, and data formats. **DocFusion** addresses these pain points by:
+Working with multiple document analysis tools can be challenging due to differences in APIs, outputs, and data formats. **OmniDocs** addresses these pain points by:

 - **Unifying APIs:** A consistent interface for all tasks, irrespective of the underlying library or model.
 - **Pipeline Optimization:** Pre-built, customizable pipelines for end-to-end document processing.